Ceramic Fibre

 Tapes

-The 080-0700 ceramic tapes are resistant to operating temperatures up to 1,100 °C. They are particularly suitable for the insulation and protection of cables, tubes and pipes and to strengthen packaged products.
-A Heat Cleaned coated version is available to limit irritations for customized applications as well as flying fibres and the amount of smoke generated during exposure to high temperatures.
+Ceramic tapes are resistant to applications involving operating temperatures up to 1,250 °C and peak temperatures up to 1,350 °C. They are particularly suitable for the thermal and electrical insulation as well as the protection of cables, tubes and pipes and the strenghtening packaged products.
+A heat treated or a heat cleaned finish is available: they can limit irritations for customised applications as well as flying fibres and the amount of smoke produced during exposure to high temperatures.
+They also prevent the physical degradation of the ceramic fibre.

 Fabrics